-(W) Richard Stark
+(W) Richard Stark (A/CA) Darwyn Cooke

 In 1962, Donald E. Westlake, writing under the pseudonym Richard Stark, created what would become one of the most important and enduring crime fiction series' ever produced-PARKER.
 Westlake wrote more than 20 Parker novels, many are considered classics of the genre, and a number of which have transitioned to the big screen.
 Most notable of these is Point Blank, directed by John Boorman and starring Lee Marvin, released in 1967.
 Westlake received many accolades during his distinguished career, including being named a Grand Master by the Mystery Writer's of America, that prestigious organization's highest honor.